Generate SSL/TLS certificates for free with Nginx/Certbot

 It has 2 parts:

 • The first part is for unsecured http connection that listens to 80th port of our domain symptom-diary.com.
-It just redirects the request to https connection on 443d port.
+The main purpose for this block is to allow certbot authenticate throught the challenge request.
+Other than that It just redirects the request to https connection on 443d port.

 The SSL certificates are ensured by